ouropencode/rate-limit-proxy/README.md

   retryMaxAttempts: 2,                  // maximum attempts of auto-retry
   retryInterval:    5000,               // how long we should wait before a retry
-  returnHandler:    false,              // return the proxy control handler, instead of the proxied object });
+  returnHandler:    false,              // return the proxy control handler, instead of the proxied object
+	interceptor:      [AsyncFunction]     // a method to call that can modify the value of resolve data });

 const version = await obj.getVersion(); // => "1.0.0"   - this became promise driven automatically